Ernst Marcus: ‘The Winter Sky Over Berlin was Blood-Red’

-Ernst Marcus, a Berlin lawyer, woke up in his apartment in the German capital’s Grunewald quarter on November 9th, 1938, exactly eighty years ago.
+Ernst Marcus, a Berlin lawyer, woke up in his apartment in the German capital’s Grunewald district on November 9th, 1938, eighty-one years ago.
 What he saw was unbelievable.

-“All of a sudden, the winter sky over Berlin was blood-red”, Marcus wrote.
-His account of the events during the Reichspogromnacht, written in German, is part of the archive at Yad Vashem, the official memorial to the victims of the Holocaust in Israel.
+“All of a sudden, the winter sky over Berlin was blood-red”, Dr. jur.
+Ernst Marcus wrote.
+His account of the events during the Night of Broken Glass, written in German, is part of the archive at Yad Vashem, the official memorial to the victims of the Holocaust in Israel.

 The news that even the “unremarkable private synagogue in the neighborhood” had been set on fire reached him that morning.
 He was also told that the police and fire brigade were just watching, without trying to extinguish the flames.